 - In a small bowl, combine the sauce ingredients as listed above until sugar has dissolved.
 Set aside.

 - Heat vegetable oil in a large pan on medium-high heat.
-Once hot, stir fry shallot, garlic and chilies until have softened, about 30 seconds.
+Once hot, stir fry shallot, garlic, and chilis until they have softened, about 30 seconds.

 - Add ground meat and break it up into smaller pieces (not chunks).
 Cook until liquids in the pan have evaporated and the meat is slightly browned.